top of page

 2016col1.jpg

-Patriotic Endeaver
+Patriotic Endeavor

-We are active in the welcome home ceremonies for returning soldiers, Honor Flight, Wreaths Across America, and Flags For Fallen Veterans.
-We celebrate Flag Day, Constitution Week, and Veterans Day.
+But our support doesn’t stop there!
+We actively participate in welcome home ceremonies for returning soldiers, Honor Flight, Wreaths Across America, and Flags for Fallen Veterans to show our appreciation for those who served.

 3fc876_6bf0d8217faa43a9a2c23f3fd5636016_mv2.jpg